Charles Leroux

-Charles Leroux (born as Joseph Johnson; 31 October 1856 in Waterbury, Connecticut, United States – in Reval, Governorate of Estonia, Russian Empire) was an American balloonist and parachutist.
+Charles Leroux (born as Joseph Johnson; 31 October 1856 in Waterbury, Connecticut, United States – 24 September 1889 in Tallinn, Estonia, then Russian Empire) was an American balloonist and parachutist.

-He died on his 239th jump after a water landing in the city bay of Reval (now Tallinn, Estonia).
-A monument to Charles Leroux is located on Pirita road near Maarjamäe, Tallinn.
+He died on his 239th jump after a water landing in the Tallinn Bay.
+One hundred years later, in 1989, a commemorative monument to Leroux was opened near his site of death in the Pirita district of Tallinn, capital of Estonia.